mehhran/sms-django-api/README.md

 # sms-django-api
-Receive, store and forward SMSs using Django Rest Framework
+Receives, stores and forwards SMSs using Django Rest Framework